veertuinc/anka-docs/content/en/docs/Getting Started/partials/_understanding-templates-and-tags.md

 You can then `anka suspend` to save the state of the VM.
 Suspending the VM allows for a fast boot time when running `anka start`.

-> However, suspending the VM uses a fairly significant amount of disk (roughly the amount of memory you've given the VM Template).
-It may be better to use a "stopped" state instead to optimize disk space.
+> Suspending the VM uses a fairly significant amount of disk (roughly the amount of memory you've given the VM Template).
+It may be better to use a "stopped" state instead to optimize disk space, especially if the Template will not be directly used and instead used for cloning new VM Templates.

 > It's very important that when you suspend from a started state the VM has **fully booted and logged into a user**.
 If you don't, the VM may be frozen or fail to boot.
 You can script this using `anka run {VMTemplateName} sleep 60` or manually check with `anka view` to ensure it's in a good state.

-You can then push the Template to your Anka Build Cloud Registry using `anka registry push` and set a tag.
-Or, use `anka registry push -l {vmNameOrUUID} -t {tag}` to only create the Tag locally (useful if you don't have a registry yet and want to quickly switch between tags/dependencies locally while testing).
+You can then push the Template to your Anka Build Cloud Registry using `anka registry push` and set a Tag.
+Or, use `anka registry push -l {vmNameOrUUID} -t {tag}` to only create the Tag locally (useful if you don't have a registry yet and want to quickly switch between Tags/dependencies locally while testing).

-Our use of Tags is similar to docker.
-Each Tag contains only a new layer on top of the already existing/current VM Template layers, saving a lot of disk space and bandwidth.
-They can be built in a sequence from the base Template, each new Tag receiving the contents of the last Tag.

-> Tags store state of the VM Template.
-So, if you've got Template1 and a Tag name of Tag1, then clone Template1 to Template2, Template2 will contain everything Template1/Tag1 had inside of it but no Tag on the label.
+> **Important:** When you start a VM and make changes, your changes are added to a new layer on top of the existing ones.
+This means that when you modify a Template or Tag, then push to the registry, or even pull down a new Template or Tag to an Anka Node, you're sharing existing layers and saving disk space and bandwidth.
+It's important to think about which clone/tagging/layering approach is best for you and your company.

-Each time you start a VM Template/Tag, it will create a new layer to store changes.
-This can cause disk space to increase over time, even if you delete the older versions of your dependencies inside before creating the new Tag.
+> **Warning:** This can cause disk space to increase over time, even if you delete the older versions of your dependencies inside before creating the new Tag.
+It's best to delete/revert a tag or Template and clone a fresh one when you need to upgrade dependencies.

-However, Tags may not be the easiest and most flexible solution for you.
+Tags may not be the easiest and most flexible solution for you.
+If that's the case, we recommend using cloned Templates.

-Instead of using Tags, VM Templates can be cloned to create a new Template.
-Just like Tags, this shares the previous VM Template's layers, saving space.
-This is the recommended approach for most users.

 You have two options:

 1. Use `anka clone` **without** `--copy` (recommended): The new cloned Template will have no Tags, but will link to the layers/contents from the previous Template and active Tag's state.
 No new disk space will be used until you start and modify that new Template.
 2. Use `anka clone` **with** `--copy`: The new cloned Template will have no Tags, and will copy all of the layers from the source VM Template and active Tag.
 This doubles the amount of disk space used.